JanusGraph/janusgraph/BUILDING.md

 docker-compose -f janusgraph-dist/janusgraph-dist-hadoop-2/docker-compose.yml up
 ```

+If you are building the Docker image behind a proxy please set an environment variable for either http_proxy or https_proxy accordingly.

 Note the above `docker-compose` call launches containers in the foreground and is convenient for monitoring logs but add "-d" to instead run in the background.

 To connect to the server in the same container on the console: